phage-nz/infosec-bazaar/emulation/readme.md

 ## Adversary Emulation

-In this folder are sample wrapper scripts for the Atomic Red Team Attack Runner (https://github.com/redcanaryco/atomic-red-team/tree/master/execution-frameworks/contrib/python), to give you an idea how ART can be used.
-The general method can be applied to any group, just drop a config specific to the it in.
+In this folder are sample wrapper scripts for the Atomic Red Team Attack Runner (https://github.com/redcanaryco/atomic-red-team/tree/master/execution-frameworks/contrib/python), to give you an idea how ART can be used for emulation of groups.
+The general method can be applied to any group, just drop in a config specific to it.

 Only a few of the tests undo the changes that they make.
-Either be prepared to unpick the changes or - ideally - take a snapshot on the target before running them.
+Either be prepared to unpick the changes or - ideally - take a snapshot of the target before running them.

 ### Use Cases
 Some ideas: